 The Investment Manager determines the allocations to each Sub-Investment Manager at its discretion.
 These allocations may change from time to time without notice to Shareholders.
 In deciding on the initial and ongoing allocations to Sub-Investment Managers, the Investment Manager will have regard to what it considers is appropriate to achieve a Sub-Fund's investment objective based on an analysis of each respective Sub-Investment Manager's expected risk and return contribution.
 As part of its ongoing oversight responsibilities, the Investment Manager may agree investment parameters specific to an individual Sub-Investment Manager in order to monitor the quality of their investment process and the performance of their segment of the overall portfolio for a given Sub-Fund.
 The Investment Manager may in its absolute discretion alter the allocation of assets to all or any of the Sub-Investment Managers at any time subsequent to their appointment.
+Sub-Funds with a manager of managers strategy seek to be diversified across one or more investment strategies and to allocate to different Sub-Investment Managers as far as practicable.
+Having regard to factors such as the size of the Sub-Fund, the Investment Manager may, from time to time, choose not to allocate to certain Sub-Investment Managers and allocations may be concentrated in only some, or a single, of the potential investment strategies and Sub-Investment Managers.
 Details of the Sub-Investment Managers appointed in respect of a Sub-Fund will be set out in the Relevant Supplement.